moonstripe/kojinglick/content/using-github-as-cms.md

         }
     }

+To be able to view the content of the Markdown article from your new Post island, we need to alter the "/routes/[name].tsx".
+Initialize the file we did before:

+    // routes/[name].tsx
+    /** @jsx h */
+    import { h, Fragment } from "preact";
+    import { Handlers, PageProps } from "$fresh/server.ts";
+    import { Marked } from "markdown";
+    import Post from '../islands/Post.tsx'

 Next, we're going to add another handler, but instead of pulling metadata from our "/content" folder, we'll be extracting the Markdown content into our component in the `markup` property.
 You can choose to make another type interface for the content, but since I'm not looping over anything, it's trival to remember that the markup content is stored in `props.data.markup`.

+    // routes/[name].tsx
     export const handler: Handlers = {
     async GET(req, ctx) {
         const url = new URL(req.url).pathname.split('/')